 In the aftermath of the Martin shooting, Coca-Cola Co.
-(KO) and Kraft Foods Inc. (KFT) this week withdrew support from the American Legislative Exchange Council, a group that promoted Stand Your Ground laws.
+(KO:US) and Kraft Foods Inc. (KFT:US) this week withdrew support from the American Legislative Exchange Council, a group that promoted Stand Your Ground laws.
 ALEC, which lets corporate representatives work with state lawmakers to draft bills, said it would shift its focus to economic issues.
 Meanwhile, efforts to expand Stand Your Ground Laws in Alaska and Iowa stalled after the Martin shooting.

 In Wisconsin, Democratic Representative Tamara Grigsby said efforts to scuttle the state’s Stand Your Ground will hinge on whether Governor Scott Walker and his fellow Republicans hold power after June recall elections.

 “We’re holding out hope those numbers will change,” she said.
 “As long as Republicans run the show, they are going to get even more radical.”

 Louisiana Representative Roy Burrell, a Democrat, proposed legislation to forbid the use of deadly force against someone who is running away.
 It would be impossible to repeal the state’s Stand Your Ground law because Republicans control the Legislature, he said.

 “Politically, I don’t think I can get that passed,” he said.
 “Sometimes, you can’t eat the elephant all at once.
 You’ve got to eat it piece by piece.”